Last updated on September 19th, 2022 at 04:00 pm

 They were my personal symbol, a metaphor for my own transformation.

 Which angels were these sprouting wings out of my back, I wondered?
-Surely Eric was one, my guardian angel, the man I loved who had died when I was 22.
+Surely my best friend and guardian angel, the man I loved who died when I was 22.
 Surely my grandfather, my mother’s father whose sky blue eyes and thousand-watt smile I had inherited.
 I didn’t know who was responsible for these other sets of wings.

 Maybe I was turning into an angel myself over time, after all I had suffered and learned.